6thmoon/HistoryFix/README.md

+## Introduction

-If you've spent any significant amount of time on the run history page of the *Logbook*, then you've probably noticed a large number of missing entries.
-The current implementation limits the number of run reports to thirty.
+If you've spent any significant amount of time on the run history page of the *Logbook*, then you probably have noticed a large number of missing entries.
+The current implementation limits the total number of run reports to thirty.
 However, once you exceed this threshold, the game will select a completely arbitrary entry for deletion.

 This plugin simply modifies the behavior to delete the oldest run report instead.
 A configuration file (`BepInEx/config/local.fix.history.cfg`) is also provided to allow the history limit to be increased or decreased as desired.
 By default, the maximum number of entries will be doubled.

 Additionally, a fix is included for an unrelated issue where **Eclipse** victories did not count towards character wins on the statistics page of the *Logbook*.
-Unfortunately, this does not apply retroactively - there is no reliable way to recover information lost as a result of either of these problems.
+The inventory display in run history and end-of-game reports will now also show the last **Equipment** held by the player.

+## Known Issues

+- Unfortunately, there is no reliable way to restore missing run reports or **Eclipse** wins; these fixes do not apply retroactively.
+Using a file recovery tool to inspect `steamapps/common/Risk of Rain 2/Risk of Rain 2_Data/RunReports` or manually editing your profile in `userdata/*/632360/remote/UserProfiles` may be an option if this is important to you.
+- Note that history limit is only enforced upon completing a run, as per usual.

+Please report feedback or issues discovered [here](https://github.com/6thmoon/HistoryFix/issues).
+Any suggestions regarding related problems to fix with the game are welcome, as I may not have experienced them.
+Feel free to check out my [other](https://thunderstore.io/package/6thmoon/CurseCatcher/) released [content](https://thunderstore.io/package/6thmoon/MultitudesDifficulty/) too.

 ## Version History

+#### `0.3.0`
+- Show equipment in run history and end-of-game reports.
+Publish source code and update documentation.

 #### `0.2.0`
 - Victories in **Eclipse** (from the *Alternate Game Modes* menu) will now be recorded for profile statistics.